Series / Room 101

 BBC comedy show that has been running on-and-off since 1994, named for the Room 101

 .
-When hosted by Nick Hancock (1994-97) and Paul Merton (1999-2007), it was a chat show where that week's featured guest nominated some of their pet hates and argued why they should be consigned to Room 101; the host then had to decide whether or not they had made a persuasive enough argument.
+When hosted by Nick Hancock (1994-97) and Paul Merton (1999-2007), it was a chat show where that week's featured guest nominated some of their pet hates (people, objects, experiences, whatever) and argued why they should be consigned to Room 101; the host then had to decide in each case whether or not they had made a persuasive enough argument.
+If so, the item was went into Room 101; if not, the guest had to take it home with them.

 In 2012, a revamped edition hosted by Frank Skinner began, with the programme now taking the format of a Panel Game

-as three different guests argued across a series of categories to try and get their chosen items into Room 101.
+as three different guests argue across a series of categories to try and get their chosen items into Room 101; only one guest's item in each category is consigned.

 This show contains examples of: